-More important than lugging a little fob around though, is the fact that all of your financial data is stored on that fob, completely unprotected if lost.
+More critical than lugging a little fob around, though, is the fact that all of your financial data is stored on that fob, completely unprotected if lost.
 Not good at all.

 Check out user reviews in our credit card section.
 You may already be able to make mobile payments from your smartphone!

-Hard to believe, yes, but there was a time when people didn’t trust credit and debt card payments (and for good reason, if the security breaches are any indication).
+Hard to believe, yes, but there was a time when people didn’t trust credit and debit card payments (and for a good reason, if the security breaches are any indication).
 There are still people who write checks at the grocery store, rather than use the card that came along with their checkbook.
-But while mobile wallets are still new, and rather befuddling to most folks, they appear to be the new, shiny toy.
+But while mobile wallets are still new, and somewhat befuddling to most folks, they appear to be the original, shiny toy.